 Using Carbon Fiber AR-15 Lowers

 Recently, I received a rifle from Windham Weaponry for test and eval (T&E) that features upper and lower receivers of a molded fiber composite (that includes 40% carbon fiber).To see my first impressions of it, check out the embedded video above.
 Unloaded, this flattop rifle weighs only 6.0lbs (including sights).
 Because this is a T&E gun, all the parts on it are stock, with the exception of the Troy fixed Tritium iron sights (borrowed from my AR build detailed below).
 The stock rifle comes with a polymer double heat shield handguard, a 16″ M4 profile barrel tipped with a standard A2 flash suppressor, a stock single stage trigger, an A2 style polymer grip, and polymer six position telescoping buttstock.

 Using Aluminum AR-15 Lowers

-When I started putting together my custom AR-15, “Bruce,” I was also interested in weight saving, but preferred an aluminum lower.
-My lightweight AR-15 rifle features an aluminum billet LMT Defender 2000 lower, and weighs in at a somewhat heftier 6.6lbs (unloaded).
-In the linked video, my rifle features a Daniel Defense DDM4V7 upper with 16″ pencil profile barrel (with a 1.9″ Daniel Defense flash suppressor) a Magpul ACS-L buttstock, Troy Tritium round aperture fixed iron sights, a V-Tac Upgraded Wide Padded Sling, and the stock LMT Defender ergo grip and stock 2 stage trigger.
+When I started putting together my custom AR-15, “Bruce,” I was also interested in weight-saving but preferred an aluminum lower.
+My lightweight AR-15 rifle features an aluminum billet LMT Defender 2000 lower and weighs in at a somewhat heftier 6.6lbs (unloaded).
+My rifle features a Daniel Defense DDM4V7 upper with 16″ pencil profile barrel (with a 1.9″ Daniel Defense flash suppressor) a Magpul ACS-L buttstock, Troy Tritium round aperture fixed iron sights, a V-Tac Upgraded Wide Padded Sling, and the stock LMT Defender ergo grip and stock 2 stage trigger.

 What parts would you like for your lightweight AR-15 builds?